wmedrano/fizz/site/index.md

 Fizz is an interpretted programming language that aims for simplicity and clean Zig integration.

-WARNING: Fizz is not yet in a usable state.
+WARNING: Fizz is not yet in a stable state.

 ## Simplicity